BaguetteBoiTuna/NTPU/2025-06-06-written_report_711382799_dante_guillemain_lazyvim.md

 Early managers like **Pathogen (2010)** and **Vundle (2012)** merely eased runtimepath edits. **vim-plug (2013)** added parallel installs, **Packer (2020)** introduced Lua specs, and **lazy.nvim (2022)** finished the jump to full Lua with byte-compiled caches and event-driven lazy-loading.
 Users report dropping cold-starts from ~500 ms with Packer to **≈50 ms after migrating to lazy.nvim** [reddit.com](https://www.reddit.com/r/neovim/comments/126fkbu/question_which_plugin_manager_should_i_use_packer/) [neovim.discourse.group](https://neovim.discourse.group/t/is-migrating-to-lazy-nvim-worth-it/4292).
 The lazy.nvim README lists automatic caching, partial-git clones and a profiling UI as headline features [github.com](https://github.com/folke/lazy.nvim).

-## 2.2 Rise of “batteries-included” distributions
+## 2.2 Rise of "batteries-included" distributions

 The plugin-manager leap sparked a second wave: curated **Neovim distros**.
 A 2024 comparative blog lists **LunarVim, NvChad, LazyVim, AstroNvim** as the four dominant packs, noting LazyVim for ease of extension and early lazy.nvim adoption [fossen.dev](https://fossen.dev/vim-astronvim.html).
 GitHub telemetry shows LazyVim accumulating **≈21 k stars and >1.5 k forks by May 2025** with a steady release cadence (latest v14.15.0, 12 May 2025) [github.com](https://github.com/LazyVim/LazyVim/releases).
-Reddit polls echo that momentum, with LazyVim topping “Which distro do you use?” threads over NvChad and AstroNvim [reddit.com](https://www.reddit.com/r/neovim/comments/1dwpd8m/which_distro_do_you_use/).
+Reddit polls echo that momentum, with LazyVim topping "Which distro do you use?" threads over NvChad and AstroNvim [reddit.com](https://www.reddit.com/r/neovim/comments/1dwpd8m/which_distro_do_you_use/).

 ## 2.3 Architecture and feature set of LazyVim